Explore Intriguing 15+ Vanuatu Facts: What You Need to Know

 Christianity is the predominant faith in Vanuatu.
 By 2020, around 300,000 individuals communicate using approximately 145 different languages across the island nation.
 Roughly 82% of Vanuatu’s population identifies as Christian.
 It’s estimated that 28% are Presbyterian, 12% are Roman Catholic, 15% are Anglican, and 12% belong to the Seventh-day Adventist Church.
 Various groups that collectively makeup 15% include the Church of Christ, the Apostolic Church, Assemblies of God, The Church of Jesus Christ of Latter-day Saints, Jehovah’s Witnesses, and several Protestant sects.

-Catholic Cathedral In Port Vila
+Catholic Cathedral in Port Vila

-Catholic Cathedral In Port Vila – Image From Shutterstock
+Catholic Cathedral in Port Vila – Image From Shutterstock

 12. Mount Tabwemasana is considered the highest mountain in Vanuatu